tablexi/nucore-open/doc/coding_standards.md

 ## Commits

 Good commit messages vastly improve the history of the project.
-Tools like `git log`, `git blame`, and `git bisect` are much easier to use when each commit is a discreet piece of work.
+Tools like `git log`, `git blame`, and `git bisect` are much easier to use when each commit is a discrete piece of work.
 Each commit to master should result in a green build.

 When merging Pull Requests, we prefer to use Github's "Squash and Merge" green button.